Kirubel25/link-shortner-project/README.md

 Password: password

 🧑‍💻 Admin Login

-Once setup is complete, you can log in using:
+To access the admin interface, the admin must manually navigate to the /login URL in the browser since there is no login button available on the page.
+Use the following credentials for logging in:

-Email: admin@example.com
+•	Email: admin@example.com

-Password: password
+•	Password: password

 🛠 Useful Commands
 Run Laravel Artisan Commands